Bo He (何博)

 project page / arxiv / code

 We propose D-NeRV, a novel implicit neural representation based framework designed to encode large-scale and diverse videos.
-It achieves state-of-the-art performances on the video compression task.
+It achieves state-of-the-art performances on video compression.

 Align and Attend: Multimodal Summarization with Dual Contrastive Losses